 What is included in a commercial lease?

-When you negotiate a commercial lease, a number of factors need to be agreed.
+When you negotiate a commercial lease, a number of factors need to be agreed as part of a standard approach to commercial property management.
 A commercial lease typically specifies:

 - The type of commercial property being let